|08:00-10:00||Registration and Networking

 Venue: Grand Auditorium

-• Molly Scott Cato - MEP Rapporteur on the Taxonomy
+• Molly Scott Cato - MEP Shadow Rapporteur on Disclosures and Benchmarks Regulations

 • Nancy Saich - Chief Climate Change Expert, European Investment Bank